 We summarize the contents of this paper.
 Section 2 is a preliminary section.
 We recall Kawamata's positivity theorem (cf. Theorem 2.2) here.
 In Section 3, we treat log Fano varieties with only kawamata log terminal singularities.
 The result obtained in this section will be used in Section 4.
 In Section 4, we prove Theorem 1.1, Theorem 1.2, and some related theorems.
-In the final section: Section 5, we give some comments and questions on related topics.
+In Section 5, we give some comments and questions on related topics.
+In the final section: Section 6, which is an appendix, we give a mod p reduction approach to Theorem 1.1.